nelsonramosua/TSP/README.md

 * For medium-sized graphs ($N \le 100$), heuristics like Christofides, Greedy, and Nearest Neighbor are recommended.
 * For large graphs ($N > 100$), meta-heuristics like Simulated Annealing and Ant Colony Optimization provide good approximations.
 * Use 2-Opt Improvement as a post-processing step to refine heuristic solutions.
+* Genetic Algorithm performance is highly dependent on parameters.
 * I could not for the life of me get Christofides working well...
 I tried everything...
 As a last ditch effort, I included a C++ implementation of the Blossom algorithm for computing the Minimum Weight Perfect Matching (MWPM)...
 But that does not work well.

 ---